 Companies are taking advantage of online data to inform the design and presentation of their physical stores.

 Winning companies are treating retail stores as an extension of their online stores, as it is becoming obvious that it’s very difficult to be profitable through online sales alone.
 Or vice versa.

 6. CHANGE THE KPI

-“You are not so much selling a product as you are creating annuities with a lifetime value that far exceed whatever you paid to acquire them”.
+When you are SaaS-like “you are not so much selling a product as you are creating annuities with a lifetime value that far exceed whatever you paid to acquire them”.
 Ben Thompson of Stratechery.

 7. NEW GO-TO-MARKET FUNDAMENTALS

 Customer Retention is the New Acquisition.
 The real work starts after the sales.

 The business model focused on selling more units, increasing the price and decreasing the cost is just over.